Thursday, January 30, 2025

 we need 2 talk b4 ur match i dont want u to go out there 2nite wo tellin u sry plz meet @ my dressin room just nock on the door

-The rookie hoped Party Girl meant it.
-Alicia fully expected the reconciliation, if for no other reason than she doubted anyone else would willingly tag with the Party Girl brand’s self-appointed mascot.
+Hopefully, she meant it, although Alicia fully expected the reconciliation, if for no other reason than she doubted anyone else would willingly tag with the Party Girl brand’s self-appointed mascot.
+Time to face whatever life had for her next, and the fishhook body bag it had prepared for her.
+Breathe in, breathe out.
+Drive.

 * * * * *

 Way to go, bestie!
 Main event!
-Wooo!” cried Party Girl, her excitement uncontagious.
+Wooo!” cried Party Girl, her excitement noncontagious.
 "I wish I had seen your promo."
-She looked at the can of Cinnamon with X-tra Hold clutched in her pink manicured fingers before looking Alicia in the eye and asking with sincere curiosity, "Do you know anyone who would be interested in buying a quarter-million or so units of Party Perm?"
+She looked at the can of Cinnamon with X-tra Hold clutched in her hand before looking Alicia in the eye and asking with sincere curiosity, "Do you know anyone who would be interested in buying a quarter-million or so units of Party Perm?"

 In the span of two hours, the young mogul's mood had shifted from sorrow to vengeful and then back to the baseline level of manic.
 The upcoming match seemed to have Party Girl on edge, as well.

-Dealing with nerves presented enough of a challenge without the distraction of a room saturated in eye-biting, unrelenting pink.
-Although to be fair to the decorator, Alicia's headache actually sat four feet to the right in a pink bean bag chair.
-"What?" asked the preoccupied main eventer.
-"No. Sorry.
-Why are you asking?"
+Dealing with nerves presented enough of a challenge without the distraction of a room saturated in eye-biting pink.
+Although to be fair to the decorator, the cause of Alicia's headache actually sat four feet away in a pink bean bag chair.

 Party Girl's mouth opened to give an explanation, but thought better of it.
 A few false starts later, she tried her luck again with a revised answer, "It's selling so well that I have a very large inventory I need to offload extremely quickly because I have another massive shipment on the way."
 A whole lot of vacant nothing behind the faraway look behind Party Girl's eyes.
 More so than usual.
 But the Look returned to dissolve the appearance of tension.
 "And my accountant keeps calling to say 'great job, keep it up!'"

-Alicia answered with a shake of her head.
+Alicia answered again with a shake of her head.
 A knock at the door interrupted the pep rally.
-The rookie bounded to the door in two strides and threw it open.
-"You're up, Goon," said the woman with the headset.
-"Are you ready?"
+Alicia bounded to the door in two strides and threw it open.

 "I'm not going to let her ambush you on the way to the ring," answered Party Girl with a purpose in her voice Alicia hadn't heard since the night Party Girl first proposed going for tag team gold.
-The rookie shot a quick glance over both shoulders.
-Almost there.
-Through the door to production, past the threshold, and into the void.
-The crew and backstage staff paused and took notice of Alicia for the first time on the way to gorilla.
-"Why's it called gorilla position, anyway?" asked the three-year undefeated* wrestler.

-"It's- I'll tell you later.
-Can you focus?"
-Alicia answered back, voice full of nerves.
 There was one face she needed to see before stepping through the curtain.
-The Hard Times graduate's eyes strained in the dark to find her former trainer.
+Her eyes strained in the dark to find her former trainer.
 They caught each other's gaze just as Alicia stepped on her mark behind the curtain.
-Sabrina rose from the showrunner's desk and trotted over.
-"I know I said we couldn't talk, but tonight's the exception," said the former head trainer.
-"How do you feel?"

 Sabrina's lip turned up in a sneer.
 "I nearly took my fingers off three different times," she said, holding up as many digits.
 "But it's ready to go.
 Not sure why you glued them to the underside."

-"It better.
-I don't have a backup plan if it doesn't," Alicia confessed with a loud sigh.
-Her eyes darted to the can of Party Perm.
-"I could use a drink."
 As if on cue, a pristinely manicured hand extended a pink and dark red spray canister towards her.
-Alicia pretended not to notice her tag partner's proud smile as the rookie took the can, shook it thoroughly, and brought it to her lips.
-Tears poured from her eyes as a literally intoxicating deluge of artificial, so-sweet-it-burns cinnamon overpowered her senses.
+She pretended not to notice Party Girl's proud smile as she took the can, shook it thoroughly, and brought it to her lips.
+Tears poured from Alicia's eyes as a literally intoxicating deluge of artificial, so-sweet-it-burns cinnamon overpowered her senses.

 The voice of Guy Brody over the speakers made the inevitable official, "Your main event for tonight is a Last Woman Standing match scheduled for one fall-